lendres/ButtonSuite-Arduino/README.md

 This is standard push (momentary) button.
 It returns true when the button is pressed (held down) and false when it is not.

 #### LatchingButton
 Turns a push button (momentary button) into a toggle button (latching button).
 Pressing the button alternates between on (true) and off (false).
-This is a virtual latching switch controled by a real momentary button.
-The toggle button can be reset to the base (known) state by the user (with a long press) or programmically.
+This is a virtual latching switch controled by a mechanical momentary button.
+The toggle button can be reset to the base (known) state by the user by using a long press or programmically.

 #### AlwaysOnButton
 Always returns true (on).
 Useful if you want to temporarily disable user input.